MelbourneDeveloper/ioc_container/README.md

     //These factories are all async because we need to ensure that Firebase is initialized addSingletonAsync(
       (container) {
+        //This is typically done  at the start of the main() function.
+        //Be aware that this is being done to ensure that the Flutter engine is initialized before Firebase and never occurs twice
         WidgetsFlutterBinding.ensureInitialized();

         return Firebase.initializeApp(